Subtracting the kinetic Sunyaev-Zeldovich effect from the cosmic microwave background with surveys of large-scale structure: Applications

 where $f_{\ell_1\ell\ell_2}^{TT}$ is the optimal filter for the full-sky CMB lensing $TT$-$TT$ quadratic estimator~\citep{Okamoto:2003zw} and $\tilde{C}_\ell^{TT}$ is the observed CMB temperature spectrum.
 Performing lensing reconstruction on CMB maps after de-kSZing the CMB temperature would hence reduce the reconstruction noise, increasing the fidelity of lensing measurements.

 Temperature will be the dominant lensing channel for pre-S4 experiments, such as the Simons Observatory~\cite{SimonsObservatory:2018koc,SimonsObservatory:2019qwx}.
 At CMB-S4 noise levels, however, the benefit of de-kSZing for reconstructing large-scale lensing modes will be much less, due to the sub-dominant contribution of the $TT$-$TT$ estimator to the minimum variance lensing estimator, \be N_\ell^{\rm mv}=\frac{1}{\sum_{\alpha\beta}(\boldsymbol{N}_\ell^{-1})^{\alpha\beta}}\,, \ee where $\boldsymbol{N}$ is the covariance of all quadratic estimators from temperature and polarization maps.
 In particular, on scales $\ell\lesssim10^4$, the minimum-variance lensing reconstruction is dominated by the $EB$-$EB$ quadratic estimator~\citep{Okamoto:2003zw}, which is not improved by de-kSZing.
-On the other hand, when reconstructing the smaller-scale ($\ell\gtrsim10^4$) lensing modes, the $TT$-$TT$ estimator plays a more significant role, suggesting that de-kSZing can be important for improving small-scale CMB lensing reconstruction in the future.\footnote{Note also that de-kSZing can potentially reduce the kSZ-induced biases on the lensing reconstruction calculated in~Refs~\citep{Ferraro:2017fac,Darwish:2021ycf,Sailer:2020lal}.} We find that for a CMB-HD-like survey, the $TT$-$TT$ lensing quadratic-estimator noise decreases by {$\sim$15\%} on small scales if $\sim$30\% of the kSZ signal can be removed.
+On the other hand, when reconstructing the smaller-scale ($\ell\gtrsim10^4$) lensing modes, the $TT$-$TT$ estimator plays a more significant role, suggesting that de-kSZing can be important for improving small-scale CMB lensing reconstruction in the future.\footnote{Note also that de-kSZing can potentially reduce the kSZ-induced biases on the lensing reconstruction calculated in~Refs~\citep{Ferraro:2017fac,Darwish:2021ycf,Sailer:2020lal}, and the corresponding bias on de-lensed B-modes discussed in Ref.~\cite{BaleatoLizancos:2022vvr}.} We find that for a CMB-HD-like survey, the $TT$-$TT$ lensing quadratic-estimator noise decreases by {$\sim$15\%} on small scales if $\sim$30\% of the kSZ signal can be removed.

 Small-scale CMB lensing reconstruction has applications including cosmological parameter inference, distinguishing between different dark-matter models~\cite{Nguyen:2017zqu}, constraining high-redshift astrophysics, and validating galaxy weak-lensing shear measurements~\citep{Hadzhiyska:2019cle}.